-A classic on any afternoon tea spread, freshly baked scones with jam and cream.
-Add a selection of marmalades and you just can’t go wrong.
+A classic on any afternoon tea spread, freshly baked scones with jam and clotted cream.
+Add a selection of marmalades and seasonal fruit… You just can’t go wrong.

 Caramel, lemon curd, passionfruit, cheesecake, and more!
 Tarts offer a range of tasty flavours to satisfy any sweet tooth.

 A classic cake to include in any afternoon tea spread.
 Add lemon curd and cream for a unique touch.